lukerenchik/Grizzhacks7/README.md

-# 🚀 JetpackRL: Reinforcement Learning Jetpack Joyride Clone
+# 🚀 Captain Cwack: A Reinforcement Learning Agent

-JetpackRL is a duck themed procedurally generated infinite runner game inspired by *Jetpack Joyride* and *Flappy Bird*.
+Captain Cwack is a duck themed procedurally generated infinite runner game inspired by *Jetpack Joyride* and *Flappy Bird*.
 Built with Pygame and Gym, this project allows both humans and reinforcement learning agents to play and compete.
 The goal: avoid crashing into obstacles, floor, or ceiling while surviving as long as possible.

 Trained using **Stable Baselines3 (PPO)** with a custom **Gymnasium environment**, the AI learns how to time its thrusts to stay alive in an increasingly difficult environment.